 The small village was owned by many generations of the marquess until the twentieth century.
 The town is situated in the narrow valley of the Torote river.
 It had 45 houses and also a church and a school.
 The owners had a cattle farm with large number of cows, horses and sheep.
 Also there was a big agricultural area where wheat and barley grew.

 The town housed workers of the Mendoza farm.
 The workers didn’t owned the houses but could live there as long as they worked on the farm.

-The emerging industry in the 1960s became the end of Fresno.
-Young people moved to Madrid where they earned higher salaries and could own their own homes.
+The emerging industry during the 1960s became the end of Fresno.
+As a result young people moved to Madrid where they earned higher salaries and where they could own their own homes.
 Also the farms were more modern, people were replaced by machines.
 By 1970 the town is mostly abandoned.
 Only some farmers stay.

-Today the town is owned by a farmer who uses a couple of buildings.
+At the present time the town is owned by a farmer who uses a couple of buildings.
 Most of the town is rotting away.
 Houses are in a very bad state and many roofs have collapsed.
 The parish church had restoration works done in 2001 and 2008.
 During the works they found a sarcophagus of Juan de Mendoza, descendant of the Marquess of Santillana and second lord of Fresno de Torote.
 I visited the ghosttown in 2012.
 More Spanish urbex locations can be found here.